Our content may include links to products from our partners

 Even though this is quite a rare occasion, it does happen every now and then.
 In 2008 during the great economic recession, 25 banks in the USA failed.
 So make sure the bank you want to open an account with is Federal Deposit Insurance Corporation (FDIC) insured.
 It’s also recommended to keep your deposit under the maximum coverage limit (currently $250,000 per deposit).
 What does this mean?
 If your lender fails, then this money (250,000) will be secured and restored by the FDIC.

 When choosing the best option for you, take a look at the following factors:

 - The annual percentage yield (APY).
 Well, since this is a savings account and the idea is to make a profit, this one is very important.
 Be careful because some of the rates banks offer may vary over time.
 Read your contract carefully before signing and make sure the rate is what you wanted and expected.

 - Costs, fees, charges.
 What will all the fees and charges will be?
-Generally, most online banks don’t have any fees but as the previous one, go over the conditions carefully.
+Generally, most online banks don’t have any fees but like the previous one, go over the conditions carefully.

 - Is it FDIC insured?
 Some online banks are not covered by the FDIC.
 Avoid them.

 - Customer service.
 Since all the things happen on the internet, you will rely on impeccable customer support.
 Is there such when you need it?